cppitems/cppitems/items/010/item.md

 > Do these rules make sense?
 > - the rules aim to achieve a specific goal: to preserve the value category and const-ness of the originally passed expression (to be able to forward it later): this is achieved
-> - the template parameter is non-reference for rvalues: this is ok (instead of beeing of rvalue reference) as it has no effect on reference collapsing (which applied during forwarding)
+> - the template parameter is non-reference for rvalues: this is OK (instead of being of rvalue reference) as it has no effect on reference collapsing (which applied during forwarding)
 > - See [deduction_fref.cpp](https://raw.githubusercontent.com/cppitems/cppitems/master/items/010/deduction_fref.cpp) for the full sources of the example

 Note: